 SARS-CoV-2, the virus that causes Coronavirus 2019 Disease ("COVID-19") is a communicable respiratory disease that can be easily transmitted especially in group settings.
 It is believed to be spread easily amongst the population by various means of exposure, including person to person transmission and attaching to surfaces for prolonged periods of time.
-Due to the contagious nature of the virus and emerging scientific evidence regarding transmission, non-pharmacological interventions are indicated to slow the spread of the virus, such as physical and social distancing, increased sanitation protocols, and use of personal protective equipment as much as possible while in public.
-Slowing transmission through these measures safeguards public health and safety, protects the most vulnerable populations that have been disproportionately affected by COVID-19, and protects the ability of health care providers to avoid surge conditions in response to an influx of patients.
+Due to the contagious natureof the virus and emerging scientific evidence regarding transmission, non-pharmacological interventions are indicated to slow the spread of the virus, such as physical and social distancing, increased sanitation protocols, and use of personal protective equipment as much as possible whilein public.
+Slowing transmission through these measures safeguards public health and safety, protects the most vulnerable populations that have been disproportionately affected by COVID- 19, and protects the ability of health care providers to avoid surge conditions in response to an influx of patients.
 As a novel virus, there is a limited scientific understanding of this virus, and measures specific to reducing harm from COVID-19 must be guided by sound evidence-based research as it emerges.
-One known proven way to slow transmission is to limit interactions among people to the greatest extent practicable through non-pharmacological interventions such as those described above.

-Another proven way to slow the spread of COVID-19 is through vaccination.
-The U.S. Centers for Disease Control and Prevention ("CDC") has stated that vaccination is an effective tool to prevent the spread of COVID-19 and benefits both vaccine recipients and those they come into contact with, including persons who for reasons of age cannot themselves be vaccinated.
+One known proven way to slow transmission is to limit interactions among people to the greatest extent practicable through nonpharmacological interventions such as those described above.
+Another such non-pharmacological intervention that has been proven to slow the spread of COVID-19 is the use of masks or face coverings.
+The U.S. Centers for Disease Control and Prevention ("CDC") has established guidance on the appropriate types of masks and face coverings and their use.
+The guidance may be found at Another proven way to slow the spread of COVID-19 is through vaccination.
+The CDC has stated that vaccination is an effective tool to prevent the spread of COVID-19 and benefits both vaccine recipients and those they come into contact with, including persons who for reasons of age cannot themselves be vaccinated.

-Due to the direct and definitive threat to public health and safety from COVID-19, Mayor LaToya Cantrell has taken emergency actions to mitigate the effects and prevent further deaths and illness for the people of the City of New Orleans from COVID-19.
-On March 11, 2020, Mayor Cantrell filed a "Mayoral Proclamation of a State of Emergency Due to COVID-19," which allowed Mayor Cantrell to exercise the emergency authorities provided to the Mayor in La.
+Due to the direct and definitive threat to public health and safety from COVID-19, Mayor LaToya Cantrell has taken emergency actions to mitigate the effects and prevent further deaths and illnessfor the people of the City of New Orleans from COVID-19.
+On March 11, 2020, Mayor Cantrell filed a "Mayoral Proclamation of a State of Emergency Due to COVID-19," which allowed MayorCantrell to exercise the emergency authorities provided to the Mayor in La.
 R.S.
 29:727, and in coordination with state and federal agencies, to thoroughly prepare for and respond to the COVID-19 emergency.
-Following the dramatic increase in the number of positive cases in New Orleans, from one (1) case on March 9, 2020 to seventy-five (75) cases and two deaths in Orleans Parish as of March 15, 2020, Mayor Cantrell filed the March 16, 2020 Mayoral Proclamation to impose restrictions on public and private gatherings, to close businesses where large gatherings routinely occur, and to limit restaurant operations to take out and delivery.
+Following the dramatic increase in the number of positive cases in New Orleans, from one (1) case on March 9, 2020 to seventy-five (75) cases and two deaths in Orleans Parish asof March 15, 2020, Mayor Cantrell filed the March 16, 2020 Mayoral Proclamation to impose restrictions on public and private gatherings, to close businesses where large gatherings routinelyoccur, and to limit restaurant operations to take out and delivery.
 On April 16, 2020, there were 5,847 positive cases and 302 deaths due to COVID-19; therefore, Mayor Cantrell extended the Mayoral Proclamation due to the continued high number of new cases and deaths.